-Major, general stages of embryogenesis present themselves with the following: fertilization, zygote formation, blastula stage, gastrula stage, and organogenesis.
+Major, general stages of embryogenesis present themselves with the following: fertilisation, zygote formation, blastula stage, gastrula stage, and organogenesis.
 To single out each process at every stage, one can mention certain cellular processes and structural changes that give rise to the developing embryo.

 Embryogenesis involves a series of coordinated stages wherein a single-celled zygote transforms into a multicellular embryo.